Vick Hope

 Victoria Nwayawu Nwosu-Hope (born 25 September 1989) is a British television and radio presenter, journalist and published author.
 Hope hosts the BBC Radio 1 drivetime show Going Home with Vick, Katie and Jamie with Katie Thistleton and Jamie Laing.
-The Sunday Times dubbed her a "voice of a generation" when she started at BBC Radio 1 in 2020.
+The Sunday Times dubbed her a "voice of a generation", when she started at BBC Radio 1 in 2020.

-Hope hosted the 2022 Women's Prize For Fiction podcast series after she was on the 2021 judging panel.
-In the summer of 2022, she hosted her own television show Vick Hope's Breakfast Show which aired across ITV every Sunday morning.

 Hope previously hosted the Capital Breakfast show on Capital FM with Roman Kemp and Sonny Jay, Crufts on Channel 4, Carnage on Sky One, Trending Live on 4Music, and FYI Daily on ITV2.
-She was a backstage presenter for ITV's The X Factor in 2019 after becoming the digital reporter for The Voice UK in 2018.
+She was a backstage presenter for ITV's The X Factor in 2019, after becoming the digital reporter for The Voice UK in 2018.
 In 2020, she was the red carpet host of the British Academy Film Awards.
 In October 2020, it was announced Hope would host a new ITV Hub sister show entitled I'm a Celebrity...The Daily Drop.
+In the summer of 2022, she hosted her own television show Vick Hope's Breakfast Show, which aired across ITV every Sunday morning.
+Hope hosted the 2022 Women's Prize for Fiction podcast series, after she was on the 2021 judging panel.

 Hope has worked as a print and broadcast journalist for ITN and publications including The Argentina Independent and Marie Claire.
-In 2017 Hope won the Broadcasting Powerhouse Award at the Marie Claire Future Shapers Awards.
+In 2017, Hope won the Broadcasting Powerhouse Award at the Marie Claire Future Shapers Awards.
 She is a human rights activist and Amnesty International ambassador, having worked with the organisation since she was 16.